Fight of the Century

-Joe Frazier vs. Muhammad Ali, billed as The Fight of the Century or simply The Fight, was an undisputed heavyweight championship boxing match between WBA, WBC, and The Ring heavyweight champion Joe Frazier and Lineal champion Muhammad Ali, on Monday, March 8, 1971, at Madison Square Garden in New York City.
+Joe Frazier vs. Muhammad Ali, billed as The Fight of the Century or simply The Fight, was a heavyweight championship boxing match between WBA, WBC, and The Ring heavyweight champion Joe Frazier and Lineal champion Muhammad Ali, on Monday, March 8, 1971, at Madison Square Garden in New York City.

-The fight is widely regarded as the biggest boxing match in history and arguably the single most anticipated and publicized sporting event of all time.
-An international audience observed the spectacle.
-It was the first time that two undefeated boxers who held or had held the world heavyweight title fought each other for that very title.
+The fight is considered the biggest boxing match in history, and arguably the single most anticipated and publicized sporting event of all time.
+It was the first time ever that two undefeated boxers who held the world heavyweight title fought each other.

 The bout held broad appeal for many Americans, including non-boxing and non-sport fans.
 Ali, who had been stripped of his titles by boxing authorities for refusing to submit to the draft for the Vietnam War, had become a symbol of the anti-establishment public during his government-imposed exile from the ring.
 In contrast, Frazier supported U.S. involvement in the war, and he had been adopted by elements of the public with alternate views.
 In addition, both men possessed intense personal animosity towards each other.

 Frazier won in fifteen rounds by unanimous decision.
 Ali dealt with his first professional loss.
 It became the first of a trio of fights, followed by the rematch events Super Fight II (1974) and the Thrilla in Manila (1975).
 Both of those fights were won by Ali.